This article looks at managing services on Linux servers. I will focus on the command line, and on the

 # systemctl reload httpd.service

-Not all services are able to reload their configuration file without a restart.
+Not all services can reload their configuration file without a restart.
 To make sure that the changes are applied you can instead use the

 reload-or-restart command.
 This will reload the configuration if possible, or otherwise restart the service.

 # systemctl reload-or-restart httpd.service

 And as you probably guessed, you can also simply restart a service: